OutSystems/docs-product/src/extensibility-and-integration/external-database/integrate-external-db-ib.md

 * External database extensions created in Integration Builder cannot be edited in Integration Studio.

 * An external database integration created in Integration Builder only supports one database, catalog, or schema at a time.
-If you require various tables from different databases, catalogs, or schemas, you must create several integrations.
+If you require various tables or collections from different databases, catalogs, or schemas, you must create several integrations.

 * It's not possible to define the following fields at attribute level: data types, length, ignore, mandatory, autonumber, delete rule, and description.